chaspi/batch-convert/README.md

 batch-convert
 =============

-A small library to convert images or pdf files from a source to a target folder in a different format and size.
-For one source file the output can be several images in different sizes and formats by providing an array of options.
+A small library to convert images and other files e.g. pdf from a source to a target folder in a custom format, size and name.
+For one source file there can be several new images by providing an array of options.

 ## Installation